 To further understand the differences between these bacteremia types, we investigated the degree to which the specific proteins identified as significant relative to healthy were shared among the types of bacteremia.
 To reference the deviations from homeostasis observed upon infection to another clinically relevant pathogen, we also analyzed previously published 18 proteomic differences between S. aureus bacteremia patients and healthy volunteers.
-We found that 24% (53) of the significant proteins identified to be increased upon infection were shared across all types of bacteremia, while 13% (30) of the significant proteins were specific to E. faecium bacteremia, 0% were specific to E. faecalis bacteremia and 42% (93) were specific to S. aureus bacteremia (Figure 2D).
+We found that 24% (53/denominator) of the significant proteins identified to be increased upon infection were shared across all types of bacteremia, while 13% (30) of the significant proteins were specific to E. faecium bacteremia, 0% were specific to E. faecalis bacteremia and 42% (93) were specific to S. aureus bacteremia (Figure 2D).
 When considering proteins that were found to be significantly decreased in infection, we found that 28% (94) of the proteins were shared across all types of bacteremia, while 2%(6) were specific to EcB, 3% (10) were specific to E. faecium bacteremia, 2% (7) were specific to E. faecalis bacteremia, and 32% (106) were only significant in S. aureus bacteremia (Figure 2D).

 We then asked what biological processes the proteins identified as statistically significant when comparing infected to healthy were involved in, and how these processes differed when comparing bacteremia caused by Enterococcus, E. faecalis, E. faecium, and S. aureus.
 To facilitate this, we conducted GO enrichment analysis on the proteins identified as significantly different by binary comparisons (Supplementary Figure 5).
 In both EcB types, we observed an enrichment in neutrophil chemotaxis, tertiary granule lumen, focal adhesion, extracellular exosome, and inflammatory response (Figure 2B).